 - Row orientation

 - Research harvest facility at Tatura

 Video: Irrigation headworks

 Dr Mark O'Connell introduces the irrigation headworks shed for the Field Laboratory in Tatura, Victoria

 Dr Mark O'Connell discusses the new Harvest Facility at Tatura (Agriculture Victoria) with a commercial fruit grader equipped with sensors for scientific analysis.
 (November 2016)

 Other resources: Carpophilus Beetle - mass trapping for Stonefruit

 Google Earth: Orchard Location

-This research (SF12003 Increased stone fruit profitability by consistently meeting market expectations) was funded by the Department of Economic Development, Jobs, Transport and Resources with co-investment from Horticulture Innovation Australia Limited using the Summerfruit levy and funds from the Australian Government.
+This research (SF12003 Increased stone fruit profitability by consistently meeting market expectations) was funded by Agriculture Victoria with co-investment from Horticulture Innovation Australia Limited using the Summerfruit levy and funds from the Australian Government.